moyeonchoi/moyeonchoi/README.md

 ### Hi there 👋

+I'm a college student.
+Let's do an open source exercise.
 <!--
 **moyeonchoi/moyeonchoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.